tlverse/tlverse-handbook/01-intro.Rmd

 crucial that it is accompanied by user-friendly software [@pullenayegum2016knowledge; @stromberg2004write].
-The `tlverse` software ecosystem, composed of a set of package for the `R` language and environment for statistical computing [@R], was developed to fulfill this need for the Targeted Learning methodological framework.
-Not only does this suite of software tools facilitate computationally reproducible and efficient analyses, it is also a tool for Targeted Learning education, since its workflow mirrors the central aspects of the statistical methodology.
+The `tlverse` software ecosystem, composed of a set of package for the `R` language and environment for statistical computing [@R], was developed to fulfill this need for the TL methodological framework.
+Not only does this suite of software tools facilitate computationally reproducible and efficient analyses, it is also a tool for TL education, since its workflow mirrors the central aspects of the statistical methodology.
 In particular, the programming paradigm central to the `tlverse` ecosystem does not focus on implementing a specific estimator or a small set of related estimators.
 Instead, the focus is on